stormmurdoc/esp_skeleton/README.md

 Note: The device config will be copied into the system clipboard automatically.

-## How can I monitor the serial device?

-    make ms

-## How can I monitor the OTA device?
+## How can I monitor the device?

-    make mo
+    make monitor